Regulus: The Heart of the Lion Talismans

 The making of the Talisman

-The Regulus talismans are created in the form of a lion's head, a basilisk’s tail and a garnet heart.
-I chose a basilisk tail because the word "basilisk" comes from the Greek basilískos and has the same meaning as Regulus - “little king”.
-Each Lion was meticulously hand-carved in wax and cast in sterling silver, with the underside engraved with the sigil and alchemical symbols of Regulus.
-These talismans were first inspirited on May 15, 2024, at 12:45 pm PT - this qualities of this election is expanded on below - with each garnet engraved on its underside with the image of a lion.
-As described by Hermes in Liber Hermetis Quadripartitis, a lion carved on garnet brings abundance, honor, joy to the heart, and triumph over sadness.
+The Regulus Talismans are created in the form of a lion’s head, a basilisk’s tail and a garnet heart.
+I chose a basilisk tail because the word “basilisk” comes from the Greek basilískos and has the same meaning as Regulus - “little king”.
+The Lion was meticulously hand-carved in wax and cast in sterling silver, with the underside engraved with the sigil and alchemical symbols of Regulus.
+The talismans were set with garnet cabochons, which according to Hermes on the Fifteen Fixed Stars, is the corresponding gemstone for Regulus.
+Beneath each garnet is a small rolled beeswax ball of mugwort grown in my garden, pieces of Banyan tree root harvested in Australia, and soil collected from the Temple of Zeus at Nemea during the first days of Regulus’s heliacal rise.

 Nemea Dirt

-A few days after the heliacal rise of Regulus in September this year, I visited the Temple of Zeus in Nemea and collected dirt from the temple grounds.
+A few days after the heliacal rise of Regulus in September 2024, I visited the Temple of Zeus in Nemea and collected dirt from the temple grounds.
 Nemea is the ancient home of the Nemean Lion, later immortalized as the constellation Leo with Regulus as its heart.
 Ptolemy associates Regulus with the nature of Zeus (Jupiter), whose qualities of nobility and expansiveness echo Regulus’s influence.
 The Temple of Zeus in Nemea is a sanctuary that inspires joy and laughter.

 Banyan Tree Root